 Last month I wrote about the connection between nutrition and depression.
 This month let’s consider the connection to anxiety.
 According the National Institute of Mental Health, anxiety disorders are the most common mental illness in the United States.
 40 million adults—18% of the population—who struggle with anxiety.
+There is no one size fits all solution to this which is why trying a number of things is advisable.
+You could try cannabis as there are a number of dispensary supplies available that offer a wide range of choice regarding how you use it.
 Depression and anxiety often go hand and hand, but the treatment, and nutritional deficiencies can vary.

 One of the major factors contributing to anxiety is an imbalance in gut flora, or, too much bad bacteria and not enough good bacteria.
 The gut-brain connection is very important, since about 95% of serotonin receptors are found in the lining of the gut.
 There are many studies being done on this topic.